-Is being a computer hardware engineer for me?
+Is becoming a computer hardware engineer right for me?

 Still unsure if becoming a computer hardware engineer is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a computer hardware engineer or another similar career!